 There have been no changes to Japan's LLP policies (JA6050).
-As of March 2020, MHLW monitors for the following items:
+As of March 2021, MHLW monitored for the following items:

 - PRSV-YK, PRSV-SC and PRSV-HN (papaya and its processed products, if papaya can be isolated for analysis.
-Monitored 299 cases in JFY2019.) - 63Bt, NNBt, and CpTI (rice and its processed product with rice as a main ingredient, such as rice flour, rice noodle, etc., when products are unheated or mildly heated.
-Monitored 299 cases in JFY2019.) - RT73 B. rapa (canola and its processed products.
-Monitored 29 cases in JFY2019.) - MON71100/MON71300, MON71700 and MON71800 (U.S. wheat.
-Monitored 59 cases in JFY2019.
+Monitors 299 cases annually.) - 63Bt, NNBt, and CpTI (rice and its processed product with rice as a main ingredient, such as rice flour, rice noodle, etc., when products are unheated or mildly heated.
+Monitors 299 cases annually.) - RT73 B. rapa (canola and its processed products.
+Monitored 29 cases annually.) - MON71100/MON71300, MON71700 and MON71800 (U.S. wheat.
+Monitors 59 cases annually.
 Also, regulatory authority, MHLW and/or port officials, may request inspection of specific shipments.) - MON71200 (Canadian wheat.
-Monitored 59 cases in JFY2019.
-Also, regulatory authority, MHLW and/or port officials, may request inspection to specific shipments); - F10 and J3 (potato and its processed products, of potato as a main ingredient, such as French fries, potato chips, etc. Monitored 59 cases in JFY2019) - AquAdvantage (salmon and its processed products, such as salmon flakes, from Canada, Panama and the United States.
-Monitored 59 cases in JFY2019).
+Monitors 59 cases annually.
+Also, regulatory authority, MHLW and/or port officials, may request inspection to specific shipments); - F10 and J3 (potato and its processed products, of potato as a main ingredient, such as French fries, potato chips, etc. Monitors 59 cases annually) - AquAdvantage (salmon and its processed products, such as salmon flakes, from Canada, Panama and the United States.
+Monitors 59 cases annually).

-International guidelines on food safety assessments for LLP for GE foods were adopted by the Codex Alimentarius (Codex) commission in July 2008, as an Annex to the Food Safety Assessment in j) ADDITIONAL REGULATORY REQUIREMENT k) INTELLECTUAL PROPERTY RIGHTS (IPR)

-Situations of Low-Level Presence of Recombinant-DNA Plant Material in Food.
+International guidelines on food safety assessments for LLP for GE foods were adopted by the Codex Alimentarius (Codex) commission in July 2008, as an Annex to the Food Safety Assessment in Situations of Low-Level Presence of Recombinant-DNA Plant Material in Food.
 Japan does not fully apply this internationally recognized approach to its own LLP policies.
 This is evident in MHLW's policies regarding food, as the Codex Annex allows for more than a 'zero' tolerance.